-It is your legal right is to request flexible working; but you have no enshrined right to work flexibly.
+It is your legal right to request flexible working, but you have no enshrined right to work flexibly.
 However employers can only refuse a request on the basis of specified business reasons, such as cost, staff levels and impact on service.
-The employer must act reasonably in dealing with the request, and should do so within a reasonable time frame (usually three months from receipt).
+The employer must act reasonably in dealing with the request and should do so within a reasonable time frame (usually three months from receipt).

 Flexible working comes in many forms.
 Those that may be particularly relevant for parents of children with SEN include (any combination of):

 - compressed hours (where there is no change in hours, but they are worked in fewer but longer days)